-- The training process, made up of 4 distinct phases, takes about one year to complete
+- The training process, made up of four distinct phases, takes about one year to complete.

-- Candidates can enter the training process at the beginning of any of the 4 phases described below.
+- Candidates can enter the training process at the beginning of any of the four phases described below.

 - Phase 1 – Begins in March with “Foundations of Servant-Leadership” a 12-lesson class that is offered weekly (except on holidays).
 This phase can be completed by attending the Sunday morning classes, or joining the weekly live webinars online.
 FSL includes introductions and instructions about gospel-centric ministry, distinctives of Grace Mills River (such as, our 8 core values, philosophy of ministry, theology, mission, structure and vision), reformed faith, Bible content, position papers, missional living and many other topics.

 - Phase 4 – Begins after the holidays, January through February.
-This time is when the candidates begin attending officer meetings, receive specific training in the responsibilities, policies and status of their areas of ministry.
+The candidates begin attending officer meetings, receive specific training in the responsibilities, policies and status of their areas of ministry.

 4 - STEP FOUR